galvsoliveira/gfunction-telegram-bot/README.md

 # Telegram Bot in production with Google Cloud Functions
+Welcome to this tutorial on setting up a Telegram bot using Google Cloud Functions and Google Sheets API.
+In this tutorial, we will walk you through the process of creating a Telegram bot, setting up a Google Cloud Functions project to host your bot's code, and using Google Sheets API to store and retrieve data from a Google Sheets spreadsheet.
+By the end of this tutorial, you will have a fully functioning Telegram bot that can interact with users and store their messages in a Google Sheets spreadsheet.
+Let's get started!

 ## Part 1: Configure your Google API console
 First of all, you will need to obtain the `client_id`, `client_secret`, and `refresh_token`, you will need to create a project in the Google API Console and set up OAuth 2.0 credentials for it.
 Here are the steps you can follow: